-To give you a sense of what my expectations are on the papers, and hopefully to reduce the level of uncertainty and anxiety, I will post a few sample research papers from previous undergraduate research seminars in folder #02 & 03 of my Canvas site.
+To give you a sense of what my expectations are on the papers, I will post a few sample research papers from previous undergraduate research seminars in folder #03 of my Canvas site.
+We will talk about these papers in class on March 20.